maxludden/supergene-v2/books/book04/md/chapter-1689.md

 Before Han Sen could think any more, a strange power from his right-hand started pulling him forward.
 He couldn’t keep his body from suddenly getting pulled into darkness.

 “Shit!
-This thing is just like those motherf*cking crystal shoes.”
+This thing is just like those motherfucking crystal shoes.”
 Han Sen was struggling to stop the process.
 It didn’t work, though, as the glove was much stronger than him.